xenotropic/trademark-sqlite/README.md

 # trademark-sqlite
 Parses USPTO trademark xml files into a sqlite database.
+Currently only tested with a set of files that appear to contain 2015 and earlier data.

 ![alt tag](demo_screen.png)